Before there was the Macroeconomics textbook by William Mitchell, L. Randall Wray & Martin Watts. There was us!

-This is a blog that will explain how the modern monetary “fiat” system works.
-We will endeavour to explain the mechanics of modern money.
+This site is dedicated to explaining how the modern monetary “fiat” system works.
+We endeavour to explain the mechanics of modern money.
 This will not be based on theory but fact.
-Make no mistake about it that this is an economics blog.

 Whilst we will attempt to keep it simple for the average non-economist, a basic understanding of early high school algebra will be necessary.